momandine/momandine.github.io/_posts/2017-03-20-Python-exception-handling.md

 #### 3. Other things are effed.

 Some other code broke the rules.
 Ugh.
 It feels like it shouldn't be my job to clean up if something else messed up.
-It's really attractive, when starting out on a project, to just let all exceptions bubble up, give other code the benefit of the doubt.
+It's really attractive, when starting out on a project, to just let all exceptions bubble up, giving other code the benefit of the doubt.
 If something consistently comes up in testing or production, maybe then it's worth adding a handler.

 But, there is some some more nuance here.
 In our examples above, the "culprit" of errors could be many different things.
 They roughly break down into the following: